lexDAO/Grants/README.md

 LexDAO Grants will always retain at least 52% of the supply at all times.

 In other words, only 48% of supply can be in circulation.

+So, with our current fixed supply of 1,000,000 tokens, **a maximum of less than 520,000 tokens can enter circulation**.

 Our requirement is over 50%, but Kali defaults to at least 52%.